Nerer/Propensity-weighted-click-prediction/README.md

 # Propensity-weighted-click-prediction
 Intern Project done in Cornell, supervised by Professor Thorsten Joachims.

-Instructions to run the experiments on the covertype dataset.
+Instructions to run the experiments on the covertype dataset(It's a personal experiment code, not well-organized, and there may be some unexpected screen output).

 - First download the dataset in the `./data/` folder.
 Use `wget` to download the data from `data_url`.
 - Run `prepare.py`, `policy0.py`, `view.py` to process and reconstruct the dataset.
 You can use `python prepare.py && python policy0.py && python view.py`.
 Here the `policy0.py` is a 5-pass sampling.
 To modify it you have to modify the code.
 I haven't implemented options.